-My scholarship explores critical legal research (CLR), critical environmental law, law and social movements studies, and rural studies.
+My scholarship explores critical environmental law, law and social movements studies, rural studies, and CLR.

 In my book, Remaking Appalachia: Ecosocialism, Ecofeminism, and Law, I argue that contemporary crises in the region and beyond cannot be resolved through traditional legal reform.
 Instead, I advocate for broader, transformative change that targets economic, social, and political systems that operate above or behind the law.